 - Hold a wrap-up meeting with your planning committee or coalition members soon after your activity to determine what approaches seemed to work best in attracting participants and maintaining their interest.
 Identify any follow-up activities—short- or long-term—that can help the community stay engaged with prevention or attract additional support for the following year.

 - Post visuals and participant quotes from your activity to give it a "presence" on social media.
-Ask everyone to follow your organization’s social media platforms and encourage organizations to share posts of your Communities Talk activity and other prevention efforts.
+Ask people to follow your organization’s social media platforms and encourage organizations to share posts of your Communities Talk activity and other prevention efforts.
 Continue to use these platforms to keep participants informed of opportunities to get involved or to showcase their prevention efforts.